The One Thing I Do at the Beginning of Each Year

 - Personal / Spiritual Standards

-- What podcasts (audio recordings) will I listen to, to help me grow?
+8. What podcasts will I listen to, to help me grow?

-I want to be better in January of 2015 than I was January 2014.
-To do this, I have found that the issue is not prioritizing your schedule but rather scheduling your priorities.
+I want to be better in January of 2020 than I was in January 2019.
+To do this, I have found that the issue is not prioritizing my schedule, but rather scheduling my priorities.
 This means I must put into my calendar those things I say are the most important habits and attitudes I can embrace.
 Our character is simply made up of the habits and attitudes we possess daily.